-Serbian squeeze-out rules can be exercised only upon the acquisition of 90% in a joint stock company.
+Serbian squeeze-out rules can be exercised only upon the acquisition of 90% of the voting shares and 90% of equity (share capital) in a joint-stock company.
 Pricing rules and procedures differ if a squeeze-out is implemented in or outside of the takeover context.
-Sell-out rules also become applicable if a 90% stake in a target has been reached.
+Sell-out rules also become applicable if 90% of the voting shares and 90% of equity (share capital) in a target has been reached.